wazuh/wazuh-documentation/source/amazon/use-cases/ec2.rst

 EC2 use cases
 =============

 Amazon EC2 (Elastic Compute Cloud) provides scalable computing capacity in the cloud.
-When using a service like this, it is highly desirable to monitor for attacks or other unauthorized actions being performed against your cloud assets.
-With CloudTrail and Wazuh's EC2 event analysis capabilities, this is very possible.
+When using this service, it is highly recommended to monitor it for intrusion attempts or other unauthorized actions performed against your cloud infrastructure.

-Following are some use cases for Wazuh rules built in for EC2.
+Below are some use cases for Wazuh rules built for EC2.

 Run a new instance in EC2
 -------------------------

 When a user runs a new instance in EC2, an AWS event is generated.
-As previously illustrated, the log message flows to the Wazuh agent which passes it on to Wazuh manager.
-The latter analyzes the log event and finds that it matches rule ``80301``, which results in an alert being generated, as can be seen in Kibana.
+As previously mentioned, the log message is collected by the Wazuh agent, and forwarded to the manager for analysis.
+It is expected that these type of messages match rule ``80301``, resulting in an alert being generated, as can be seen in Kibana.

 +----------------------------------------------------------------------+
 |**Definition of rule 80301**                                          |